 How do I apply?

+Submit the cover letter and sample essay with a prompt on this form no later than Nov.
+16th.
 Your writing sample will be assessed by the Writing Center director and (anonymously) by three experienced Writing Fellows.
 This assessment is based on the Carthage College Writing Rubric.

 What happens if I am hired?